diamirio/AndroidAppTemplate/README.md

 **All** dependencies are located in the `Libs.kt` file in the `buildSrc` folder.
 To implement them use `implementation Libs.XXX`.

-Checking whether dependencies are ready to be updated, use `./gradlew buildSrcVersions`.
-Afterwards the newer version is added as comments to the `Versions.kt` file.
-Look [here](https://github.com/jmfayard/buildSrcVersions) for the `buildSrcVersions` gradle plugin that is used for that.
+Checking whether dependencies are ready to be updated, use `./gradlew refreshVersions`.
+Afterwards the newer version is added as comments to the `versions.properties` file.
+Look [here](https://jmfayard.github.io/refreshVersions/) for the `refreshVersions` gradle plugin that is used for that.

 #### How to add a Dependency <a name="adddependencies"></a>